pshadikbasha/devconnector_2.0/README.md

 ### License

-This project is licensed under the MIT License adding copy right to the files at cheanni in home
+This project is issued by koushik at kadapa to learn git licensed under the MIT License adding copy right to the files at cheanni in home